helderseixas/covid-brazilian-municipalities/README.md

-# Analyzing the COVID-19 time-varying epidemiological parameters for large Brazilian municipalities using a model with fuzzy transitions between epidemic periods
+# Analyzing the COVID-19 parameters for large Brazilian municipalities using a model with fuzzy transitions between epidemic periods

 ## Supplementary material